anttiluode/EDF-EEG-FractalVisualizer/README.md

 # EEG Visualizer and Fractal Decoder

-EDIT: I added a tool that can turn a folder full of images to fractals that can then be used to train a model with Fractal Decoder.
+EDIT: I added a tool that can turn a folder full of images to fractals that can then be used to train a model with Fractal Decoder and also a tool that can make videos out of eeg using the model.

 ![Visualizer Screenshot](visualizer.png)